Moving Cost Guide

 What changes the price the most on long lanes

-- Season — May to early September is peak.
+• Season, with May to early September the peak.

 Practical ways to lower a cross-country bill

-- Move outside peak season and outside Friday/Monday windows.
+4. Move outside peak season and outside Friday and Monday windows.

-- Self-pack everything except art, electronics, and kitchen.
+6. Self-pack everything except art, electronics, and the kitchen.

-- If you're shipping a car too, bundle it with the same provider for negotiating leverage.
+7. If you are shipping a car as well, bundling it with the same provider gives you negotiating leverage.

 Related guides: see interstate moving cost for shorter multi-state lanes, the long-distance moving cost primer, and how much do long-distance movers cost for the line-by-line breakdown.